Skip links

 While telehealth offers numerous advantages, it’s important to be realistic about its limitations.

 When you enter a treatment facility, privacy is a top priority.
-At home (or in a remote setting), that may not always be the case.
-People in shared living spaces might struggle to find a quiet, confidential place to participate in therapy or support groups.
+People in shared living spaces might struggle to find a quiet, confidential place to participate in individual or group therapy.
 This can hinder open communication and reduce the effectiveness of treatment.

-At Lennox CMHC, we provide tips and resources to help clients create safe, distraction-free zones for their sessions, but this aspect still requires effort and planning on the client’s part.
+At Lennox CMHC, we provide tips and resources to help individuals create safe, distraction-free zones for their sessions, but this aspect still requires effort and planning on the individual’s part.
 It’s imperative to secure a private space where a treatment session won’t be interrupted by children, pets, phone calls, or other visitors.

 For as helpful as telehealth is, and for as far as the technology has come, in-person treatment still offers a level of immersion and connection that’s hard to replicate.
 Residential settings build camaraderie through shared experiences, spontaneous interactions, and therapeutic activities like yoga, art therapy, or group outings.